snithish/go-workshop/5_forex/Readme.md

 - Consuming an API
     - Handle 200 response from API
     - Handle 400 response from API
-    - Binding response body to `struct`
+    - Unmarshalling response body
 - Testing
     - Custom Interface to mock struct
+    - If we could not do this, then we end up having to stub the calls
 - Error values
     - Differentiating failures using error type

 # Exercise
 - Binding validators
     - `AmountToConvert` must be greater than 0
+- Write tests using httptest
+    - Non trivial